privacysandbox/privacy-sandbox-demos/services/home/docs/demos/reach-measurement-with-shared-storage.md

 :::info

-The use case demonstrated may be referred to as **Point in Time** We will demonstrate one aggregate contribution for the entire lifetime of the flag in Shared Storage (~30 days).
-Whereas, the other approach may measure reach over some defined number of days `trailing-x-days reach`.
+The approach demonstrated in this demo may be referred to as **point in time reach**.
+In this approach we will demonstrate one aggregate contribution for the entire lifetime of the flag in Shared Storage (~30 days) whereas, another approach may measure reach over some defined number of trailing days.

 :::